LoginRadius/engineering-portal/content/engineering/guest-post/multi-factor-authentication-using-redis-cache-and-otp/index.md

     app.set("view engine", "ejs")
     ```

-3. In this application, there are only 3 routes.
+3. In this application, there are only three routes.
 The *login, verify,* and *home* routes.
 You need to render an `ejs` file when accessing the routes.

     Modify the `GET` routes using the code as follows: